With funding deal elusive, Greece rides into storm

 Willingness to help Greece further is fading, and could evaporate entirely if it goes it alone with an IOU currency.

-This makes it hard for Athens to achieve its short-term goal of getting a 3.5-billion-euro (£2.6 billion) cap lifted on the short-term government debt Greek banks can use as security for funds.
+This makes it hard for Athens to achieve its short-term goal of getting a 3.5-billion-euro cap lifted on the short-term government debt Greek banks can use as security for funds.

 Lifting the limit would allow the government to borrow more from its banks, with the tacit support of the euro zone.